- To provide qualified, trained teachers and staff.

-Please Note: All full-day students (Primary, Elementary, and Upper School) must bring lunches from home the first week of class.
+Please Note: All full-day students (Primary, Elementary, Upper Collaborative, and Upper School) must bring lunches from home the first week of class.

-The Joseph Sams School operates on a 180 school day calendar.
-If more than 4 days are cancelled due to inclement weather or other emergency circumstances, the cancelled days must be made up.
+The Joseph Sams School operates on a 173 school day calendar.
+If school is cancelled due to inclement weather or other emergency circumstances, the cancelled days may need to be made up.
 Parents will be informed of any changes in the school calendar ASAP.